Performance Anomalies in Concurrent Data Structure Microbenchmarks: Comparison Lock-Free Binary Search Tree

-As was the case with the Synchrobench microbenchmark, we will use the same PRNG across all three microbenchmarks.
-Ascylib is updated to use the Marsaglia PRNG employed in Setbench and Synchrobench (MM3)~\cite{marsaglia} labelled \texttt{Ascylib2}.
-We do not see a significant change in performance between \texttt{Ascylib1} and \texttt{Ascylib2} as the original PRNG algorithm used in Ascylib was also based on XOR-shifts.
-This is the final modification related to the Ascylib microbenchmark architecture.
-The next modification is an update to the lock-free BST data structure implementation.
+As was the case with the Synchrobench microbenchmark, we use the same PRNG across all three microbenchmarks.
+Ascylib is also updated to use the MM3 PRNG employed in Setbench.
+The update is labelled \texttt{Ascylib2}.
+We do not see a significant observable change in performance between \texttt{Ascylib1} and \texttt{Ascylib2} on a logarithmic scale.
+The MM3 algorithm is a more complicated PRNG (multiply, XOR-shifts) than what was previously used in Ascylib (Marsaglia XOR-shift~\cite{marsaglia}).
+Additional testing reveals a slight drop in performance on a non-logarithmic scale when switching the PRNG to MM3.